Come home, victorious wounded!—let the dead,

 —And we—we are bewildered—and bereaved.

-I am busy working to bring Edna St. Vincent Millay's "Come home, victorious wounded!" to life through some unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "Come home, victorious wounded!" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

-While you wait for the complete interpretation, I invite you to explore other musical arrangements in my gallery or learn more about Edna St. Vincent Millay's life and contributions to literature.
+In the meantime, I invite you to explore the poem's themes, structure, and meaning.
+You can also check out the gallery for other musical arrangements or learn more about Edna St. Vincent Millay's life and contributions to literature.

 Check back soon to experience how "Come home, victorious wounded!" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.